nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The `Model` component,

-* stores Wingman data i.e., all `Item` objects (which are contained in a `UniquePersonList` object).
+* stores in memory Wingman data i.e., all `Item` objects (which are contained in a `UniquePersonList` object).
     * `Item` here refers to `Flight`, `Pilot`, `Plane`, `Location` and `Crew`
-* stores the currently 'selected' `Item` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Item>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* stores in memory the currently 'selected' `Item` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Item>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
-* stores a `UserPref` object that represents the user’s preferences.
+* stores in memory a `UserPref` object that represents the user’s preferences.
   This is exposed to the outside as a `ReadOnlyUserPref` objects.
 * does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)

+Essentially, the `Model` component could be considered as the **domain** layer of the application.
+It contains core application logic that should not be altered even if we completely swap out the UI or storage components.

 <div style="page-break-after: always;"></div>